Palm trees in Port

 Carlo Catani introduced palm trees to Catani Gardens, part of the beautification of the reclaimed St Kilda foreshore in the 1920s.
 Since then palm trees have always been associated with St Kilda – with fun, holidays and pleasure.

 South Melbourne’s beach front had the solidity and gravitas of blue stone walls.
-Port’s foreshore walls at the time of amalgamation were utilitarian and concrete.
+Port’s foreshore walls at the time of amalgamation of St Kilda, South Melbourne and Port Melbourne were utilitarian and concrete.

 In the late 1970s, the St Kilda Council commissioned Tract Consultants to prepare a masterplan for the treeless foreshore.
 Eventually the landscaping scheme and theme was extended from St Kilda right through to Port.
 The intention of the scheme was ‘to visually unify the foreshore’ and ‘to stitch together pockets of open space’.1